raramayo/Rodolfo_Aramayo/docs/03_research.md

 address the following questions:

-**Can we Develop computational algorithms to address the complexities of genome data** We are currently studying different ways to correct Transcriptional Profiling estimation errors due to the presence of repetitive sequences in Eukaryotic genomes.
+**Can we Develop computational algorithms to address the complexities of genome data?** We are currently studying different ways to correct Transcriptional Profiling estimation errors due to the presence of repetitive sequences in Eukaryotic genomes.
 We are also developing computational algorithms to identify different regions present in